dtu-digital-health/.github/profile/CONTRIBUTING.md

   * [Name, Position, Department].
 ```

-You can also use a `LICENSE` and put the names of the authors in an `AUTHORS` file in the repository, and write like this:
+You can also put a `LICENSE` and an `AUTHORS` file in the repository, and write like this:

 ```
 Copyright (c) 2018, the Technical University of Denmark (DTU).